thecredibleway/thecredibleway-com/docs/bible/credibility/historical-accuracy.md

 [Acts 27–28](https://www.biblegateway.com/passage/?search=acts%2027-28&version=NKJV), consistent with known nautical knowledge of the time.

-**No fictional account of the 1st century could maintain this level of geographical, political and cultural accuracy without direct access to the events or firsthand witnesses**
+**No fictional account of the 1st century could maintain this level of geographical, political and cultural accuracy without direct access to the events or first-hand witnesses**

 ## Gospel Consistency